DawnPaladin/Teachings-of-Jesus/README.md

 Everyone these days wants Jesus on their side.
 Christians of every stripe claim that their favorite issue is the one Jesus cared about most.
 This repository is a very unscientific attempt to determine **what Jesus cared about most**, using what he *did* most and *talked* about most as a proxy.

+## Working with this repository

+First, install [Obsidian](https://obsidian.md).
+Then [download a copy of this project](https://github.com/DawnPaladin/Teachings-of-Jesus/archive/refs/heads/main.zip), unzip it, and open it as an Obsidian vault.
+You can see the hashtags ordered by frequency in the "tags" pane on the right.
+In the file browser on the left, passages from the gospels are organized into folders according to the "phases" system used by [Harmony of the Gospels](http://harmony.bible/harmony-of-the-gospels/).

+Please feel free to build on this work.
+[The World English Bible is public domain](https://ebible.org/web/webfaq.htm#MayIUse), and [so is this project](LICENSE.md).
+If you'd like to add or reorganize hashtags, feel free to either open a Pull Request on GitHub or email your updated vault to james/at/jamesharris.design.

 ## Methodology

 I read through [this Harmony of the Gospels](http://harmony.bible/harmony-of-the-gospels/), copy-and-pasting each section into Markdown files in an [Obsidian](https://obsidian.md) vault.
 Each time Jesus mentioned a topic, I added a hashtag for that topic to that section's file.